-Calming pictures such as nature photographs are a beneficial addition to any home, with the ability to create a soothing and healthy atmosphere in almost any room.
+Calming pictures such as nature photographs help to sooth anxiety, reduce stress, and calm the mind.
+They are a beneficial addition to any room of your home, with the ability to create a relaxing and healthy atmosphere.

-It is known that regular exposure to nature can have a positive impact on our mental and physical health.
+It is known that regular exposure to the outdoor environment can have a positive impact on our mental and physical health.
 Research shows that even calming pictures of nature can have a similar effect, reducing stress and increasing positivity.

 We know that life in modern society can be exhausting, wearing us down with stress that can take a toll on our happiness.
-Global conflicts, a pandemic, and hectic lifestyles can have a psychological impact that can dampen our spirits and cause depression and anxiety.
+Global conflicts, the passing pandemic, and hectic lifestyles can have a psychological impact that can dampen our spirits and cause depression and anxiety.

 Sandra Sgoutas-Emch, a psychological sciences professor at the University of San Diego, says “There are studies that show that looking at pleasant images can provide a type of mental escape for individuals during times of moderate stress.”